tarwn/lessthandot-hugo/blogs/content/posts/2011-06-28-what-does-a-web-developer.md

     </td>

     <td>
-      Purpose and use of “media”
+      Purpose and use of "media"
     </td>
   </tr>